archethic-foundation/archethic-docs/docs/learn/sharding/replication-attestation.md

 ---
-id: atomic-commitment-notification
+id: replication-attestation
-title: Atomic Commitment Notification
+title: Replication attestation
 ---

 How to ensure a minimun of confirmation from the storage nodes to ensure the data availability of a given transaction.